-In day-to-day life, you can also train yourself to be better at thinking in a mutually exclusive and collectively exhaustive way: each time you’re looking at a series of items, ask yourself if they are MECE.
+In day-to-day life, you can also train yourself to be better at thinking in a mutually exclusive and collectively exhaustive way: Each time you’re looking at a series of items, ask yourself if they are MECE.
 Whenever you see or hear a list of things—listening to the latest tirade of your favorite politician or the verbose argument of a close friend—ask yourself if it is indeed MECE.
 Become obsessive about it.
-If you start waking up in the middle of the night yelling “This is not MECE!”, then you’re on the right track…
+If you start waking up in the middle of the night yelling “This is not MECE!”, then you’re on …

 Use help wherever you can

-Sometimes, you’ll be lucky enough to have existing frameworks that you can use to decompose your issue in MECE parts.
+Sometimes, you’ll be lucky enough to have existing frameworks that you can use to decompose your problem in MECE parts.
 If one of these is insightful enough for your situation, use it.

-If you’re not that lucky, you’ll have to come up with your own MECE set.
-That can be tedious.
+If you’re not that lucky, you’ll have to develop your own MECE set.
+That can be tedious and rewarding!).
 Then it may be a good idea to enlist others to question your logic and help you push yourself.

 Learn more about thinking MECE